Friday, April 19, 2024

 They are criminal jihadists misfits and thugs or self-professed radical extremist Imams and guilty of Islamic blasphemy equal to or greater than their followers of barbaric radical and criminal jihads.

-Today around the globe, represents one of the major problems facing all civilized societies, democracies, and religions throughout the universe.
+Today around the globe, represents one of the major problems facing all civilized societies, democracies, and religions.

 They are just as radical and barbaric as their jihads criminal killers of men women and children.
 They are the ones who daily propagandize their own warped and criminal interpretation of Islam.